Department of Chemistry

 Academic Programs

-For a listing of programs offered within the Department of Chemistry, please, reference the Programs tab on this page.
+For a listing of programs offered within the Department of Chemistry, please see the Programs tab on this page.

 The Department of Chemistry is approved by the American Chemical Society.
-Chemistry majors may pursue the Bachelor of Science for professional chemists that leads to American Chemical Society certification and prepares students for graduate studies in traditional chemical fields.
+Chemistry majors may pursue the Bachelor of Science for Professional Chemists that leads to American Chemical Society certification and prepares students for graduate studies in traditional chemical fields.
 Students interested in professional schools, chemistry-associated industries, or secondary education may pursue this Bachelor of Science degree for other technical careers.
-The Bachelor of Science degree in Chemistry with emphasis in Biochemistry-Biotechnology prepares students for careers in biotech companies in the Houston area and across the state and nation.
 The growing interest in Forensic Science has prompted the Department of Chemistry to offer a Bachelor of Science in Forensic Chemistry that is designed to prepare students for careers combining a knowledge of chemistry and the legal system.
 Students completing this degree can pursue opportunities in various forensic labs across the country, or can continue their education either in the graduate program in Forensic Science, or in graduate programs that are more traditional.

 Highlights